Proper Carry Etiquette

 You are a reflection of the gun community when you are carrying whether you like it or not.
 (Particularly now in the age of social media where it only takes seconds for someone to post photos/videos on the internet regardless of the context.)

-The entire purpose of conceal carry is that nobody knows you are armed- your gun is just another tool you always have with you.
+The entire purpose of concealed carry is that nobody knows you are armed- your gun is just another tool you always have with you.
 The best way to accomplish this is to carry regularly.
 The more you are used to your gun, the more natural your actions become.
 This feeds into Gray Man, which is a concept you want to practice when you carry.
 Brands or flashy clothing are good ways to get noticed.
 Acting like a tourist in an area you’re unfamiliar with is a good way to get picked out by criminals.
 At the very least, it’s a good way to put a social barrier between yourself and others because you’re signalling to them that you’re an outsider.

 One of the biggest mistakes people make is wearing an NRA logo, something endorsing gun stuff, or something overly military/safari/tactical looking.
 These are a dead giveaway that you are armed.
 Having an NRA sticker on your car or hanging up those edgelord “trespassers will be shot, survivors will be shot again” signs outside your house will encourage criminals to break in because they know guns will be there.
 You’ve just made your property into a target for them.
-(They just need wait for you to sit down at a restaurant to enjoy your meal before they do a smash and grab on your car or home, since social media can make it easy to verify your location if you’re unaware of your settings.)
+(They just need to wait for you to sit down at a restaurant to enjoy your meal before they do a smash and grab on your car or home, since social media can make it easy to verify your location if you’re unaware of your settings.)

 Gray Man isn’t simply dressing down, either.
 You must understand your social presence.
 Your race, age, looks, job, etc are all going to factor in.
-Ex: Football (soccer) jerseys are nice for me because it’s typical run of the mill Latino attire and it’s baggy enough to conceal a lot.
+Ex: Football (soccer) jerseys are nice for me because it’s a typical run of the mill Latino attire and it’s baggy enough to conceal a lot.
 It’s very normal here in Texas where Latinos are more prevalent than whites.
 Alternatively, a collared work shit that I leave un-tucked, jeans, and a baseball cap are also pretty common Latino attire and are acceptable in many places.
 Nobody wonders what I’m doing there because I don’t look, act, or sound out of place.
 I’m just another joe going about his day-to-day life, which is exactly how I want it.

 Formal clothing is another thing to consider.
 A blazer or plain (or simply patterned) polo shirt will cover most compact pistols, go with almost any outfit, and be acceptable almost anywhere.
-People react less dramatically and more respectfully towards people who are better dressed clothes.
+People react less dramatically and more respectfully towards people who are better dressed.
 There are many sociological experiments to back this up (such as this one and this one).
 Though if you want an article from reputable gun folks on formal clothing, this Lucky Gunner article is a good one.

 Being “gray” extends to more than just your clothing